accurat/accurapp/README.md

 - Possibility to define your custom **supported browsers** (both for dev and prod) in the `browserslist` field of `package.json`.
 This will affect the Babel transpilation and the CSS Autoprefixing.
 - **GLSL webpack loader** to import shaders and require shaders within shaders.
 - **CSV webpack loader** to import .csv files as an array of JSONs.
+- **React SVG loader** to import .svg files as react components, useful for icons.
+Svgs get also optimized with [svgo](https://github.com/svg/svgo).
 - **CSS Modules** support in files that end with `*.module.css`.
 [Read more about CSS Modules here](https://github.com/css-modules/css-modules).
 - **CSS postprocessing** using postcss to enable [Autoprefixing](https://github.com/postcss/autoprefixer) and [CSS Nesting](https://github.com/postcss/postcss-nested).
 - **JSON5 webpack loader** to import .json5 files.
 [Read more about JSON5 here](https://json5.org/).